-WiRE Speed Mentoring sessions help students and new professionals of all genders entering the energy field, to receive mentorship and feedback from experienced industry professionals with long careers in the energy sector.
+WiRE Speed Mentoring sessions help students and new professionals entering the energy field, to receive mentorship and feedback from experienced industry professionals with established careers in the energy sector.
+Everyone welcome to participate!

-Hosted by Women in Renewable Energy WIRE in partnership with Emerging Leaders for Solar Energy (ELSE), this speed-mentoring event is designed to have short, focused conversations between mentors and mentees of all genders.
+Hosted by Women in Renewable Energy WIRE in partnership with the Association of Power Producers of Ontario APPrO, this annual speed-mentoring event is designed to have short, focused conversations between mentors and mentees of all genders.

 Mentors (Industry Professionals):